Last Updated on

 - Vintage: 2014

-The Le Douleur Exquise 2014 Cotes Catalanes is a unique wine in terms of where the grapes that are used in the creation of this French red wine are grown.
+The Le Douleur Exquise 2014 Cotes Catalanes is a unique wine (imported wine) in terms of where the grapes that are used in the creation of this French red wine are grown.
 Southern France and northern Spain are divided by the Pyrenees mountains.
-The eastern end of the Pyrenees mountains dips into the sea by Perpignan, which is where the grapes for this wine are grown.
+The eastern end of the Pyrenees mountains dips into the sea by Perpignan, which is where the grapes for this quality wine are grown.

 Due to the mixture of humidity and heat, low lying vines that produce full-bodied grapes thrive.
 The mix of Mediterranean herbs and cherry made this a simplistic tasting wine, but the full-bodiedness of the wine made this a perfect pairing with gamey and rich foods.